 (c) remember your booking choices so that they can be used for future bookings;

-(d) customise and measure the effectiveness of the Website and Our promotions, advertising and marketing,
+(d) customise, measure and optimise the effectiveness of the Website and Our advertising and marketing;

 (f) for security purposes.